vectorgrp/vector-vscode-vcast/README.md

 This feature can be toggled ON and OFF using the command: "VectorCAST Test Explorer: Toggle coverage annotations" from the command palette, or using the shortcut ctrl-shift-c.

+Note: partial coverage will not be shown, and for MCDC, only the top level condition will be annotated

 ### Test Case Debugging

 The extension supports debugging VectorCAST tests via the right click Test Context menu or icon.